cotarr/trying-rust/README.md

 - In Rust, variables are immutable by default `let apples = 5; // immutable (constant)`
 - New mutable variable `let mut guess =` with equals symbol to bind it to something
-- `String:new()` is function that returns new instance of string, String type, growable, UTF-8.
+- `String::new()` is function that returns new instance of string, String type, growable, UTF-8.
 - The `::` indicates that new is an associated function of the String type
 - This has created a mutable variable that is currently bound to a new empty instance of a String.